Andrea Demo. Andrea is a free, open-source web app.

 We built Andrea to demonstrate many of the features of the Wurl API and to provide Wurl customers with a simple way to jump-start their Wurl API implementation.
 Andrea Features: Unified Search – search across 1000s of the world’s best online videos.
 Including premium subscription services like Netflix, Hulu, iTunes and others.
 Unified Browse – Wurl-curated programming bundles make it easy to discover some of the best shows in our index.
 AuthorRank could be bigger than all Panda updates combined.

 AuthorRank could be more disruptive than all of the Panda updates combined.

+WorldCat.org [OCLC - Reference and Discovery] Why We Desperately Need a New (and Better) Google.
 This semester, my students at the School of Information at UC-Berkeley researched the VC system from the perspective of company founders.

 Spearfishers are searchers who know exactly what they are looking for.
 They go directly to a search entry box, type in what they’re looking for and evaluate the resulting list of relevant search results.
 Spearfishers behave like long tail keyword searchers.
 They know what they want, for example a “Beyblade Metal Fusion Super Vortex Battle Set,” and are ready to review a specific set of results.

+v2/assets/Web3.0Jan2010.pdf.
+John Battelle On The Future Of Search: Part Two.
 In the first part of my interview with John Battelle, we talked about the actual search experience—the act of searching and our expectations of what the results of that act might be.